jlewis92/DevToArticleRepo/markdown/dev/gitRepoAutomation.md

 I then verified by running `git config remote.origin.url` again, and I can see that the new remote origin is now `https://jlewis92@bitbucket.org/jlewistest/conversionrepo.git`

-I then just ran `git pull` and I instantly got a popup asking me to sign in to BitBucket:
+I then just ran `git pull` and I instantly got a pop-up asking me to sign in to BitBucket:

 ![BitBucket Authentication](../assets/dev/gitRepoConversion/BitBucketAuth.png)